tamimhasan19702/unique-elementor-widget-toolkit/README.txt

-=== Fast Social Media AI Poster ===
+=== Fast WordPress Media Cleaner ===
 Contributors: tamimh
-Tags: social-media, auto-poster, ai, wordpress, woocommerce Requires at least: 6.0
+Tags: wordpress, media-cleaner, unused-media, wordpress-plugin Requires at least: 6.0
 Tested up to: 6.7
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight WordPress plugin that analyzes your content and generates custom social media posts with relevant hashtags for various platforms.
+A lightweight WordPress plugin that helps you identify and delete unused media files in your WordPress directory.

 == Description ==
-Fast Social Media AI Poster is a WordPress plugin that automatically analyzes your WooCommerce product posts and generates engaging social media posts for platforms like Twitter and Facebook.
-It creates tailored content along with relevant hashtags, and can schedule these posts for optimal engagement.
+Fast WordPress Media Cleaner is a WordPress plugin that scans your WordPress directory for unused media files and helps you delete them.
+It's a simple and efficient way to clean up your WordPress installation and free up disk space.

 == Installation ==

-1. Upload `fast-social-media-ai-poster.php` to the `/wp-content/plugins/` directory.
+1. Upload `fast-wordpress-media-cleaner.php` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings as needed.

 == Configuration ==

-To enable the auto-post feature for each individual product:
+To use the plugin, follow these steps:

-1. Go to **Products > All Products** in WooCommerce.
+1. Go to **Media > Unused Media** in WordPress.
-2. For each product, click **Edit**.
-3. In the product edit page, navigate to the **Social Media** tab.
-4. Check the "Enable Auto-Post" checkbox to allow automatic posting for that product.

-> *Note:* Each product requires this checkbox to be selected individually to activate the auto-post feature.
-This is the only functionality offered by the plugin; there are no additional settings pages or configuration options.
+2. The plugin will scan your WordPress directory for unused media files.
+3. Review the list of unused media files and select the ones you want to delete.
+4. Click the "Delete" button to delete the selected files.

+> *Note:* Be careful when deleting files, as this action is permanent and cannot be undone.

 == Frequently Asked Questions ==

 = What is the purpose of this plugin? =
-This plugin analyzes your WooCommerce product content and generates custom social media posts with relevant hashtags, allowing for automated posting to various platforms.

-= How do I enable the auto-post feature for each product? = To enable auto-post for a product, go to **Products > All Products**, edit the product, navigate to the **Social Media** tab, and check the "Enable Auto-Post" checkbox.
+This plugin helps you identify and delete unused media files in your WordPress directory, freeing up disk space and keeping your WordPress installation clean.

+= How do I use the plugin? =
+To use the plugin, go to **Media > Unused Media** in WordPress, review the list of unused media files, select the ones you want to delete, and click the "Delete" button.

 == Screenshots ==

-1. Screenshot of the auto-post checkbox on the product page
+1. Screenshot of the unused media files list

 == Changelog ==

 = 1.0.0 =
 * Initial release of the plugin
+* Added functionality to scan WordPress directory for unused media files
-* Added functionality to analyze WooCommerce product posts and generate custom social media posts with hashtags
+* Added functionality to delete selected unused media files
-* Enabled scheduling of posts for optimal engagement

 == Upgrade Notice ==